 In March of 2017, I surrendered and started to rebuild.
 I crawled through my first year of sobriety.
 I kept to the basics: meetings, support network, group and individual therapy, prayer, a simple job, and no major changes.
 Hell, I rode a scooter for the first six months.
 Fortunately, I was blessed with the opportunity to enter a rehabilitation program for the court system, which is probably one of the most difficult things I have ever completed.
 You have to jump through so many hoops!
 But rightfully so.
 I stayed off social media and focused on myself.

 After my first year, I was finally able to stand tall.
 I could breathe easy and relax my shoulders back.
 I declared bankruptcy for a fresh financial start and was blessed to begin a career in the profession I went to college for.
-My relationships are being reconstructed — my boyfriend, now fiancé and board member, stuck by my side (big shoutout to him).
+My relationships are being reconstructed — my boyfriend, now fiancé, stuck by my side (big shoutout to him).
 I have regained my freedoms, grown to be self-supporting, and consider myself a true sober woman of integrity these days.

 My point is, there are solutions, but it all begins with willingness.
 And there is rarely instant gratification, so add patience to the list.
-I still have a lot of consequences I am moving through.
+I still have consequences I am moving through.
 Again, rightfully so.

 In March of 2018, I launched Kinkatopia, a nonprofit organization.
 I cautiously entered back into the animal community and introduced my passion for kinkajous to the world.
 And what a freaking amazing journey that has been.
 I can’t express the gratitude I have for such an incredible community surrounding these amazing animals.

 My recovery is the most sacred thing I possess.
 I work daily to keep my disease in check: meetings, communication, spirituality, inventory, etc. I see a therapist regularly and seek self-improvement whenever the opportunity arises.
-Fitness has become a great outlet and mastering time management helps with daily function.
+It’s wild to think I handle all of this while running a nonprofit and working 2 jobs.
 I juggle a lot, but try my best to make time for self-care.

 Alcoholics are given the opportunity to live two lives in one.
 I’ve been blessed to throw a couple more in there.
 It’s like Glenda says to Dorothy toward the end of The Wizard of Oz: “You’ve had the power all along my dear…” I had the information, location for success, and loving support group, but wasn’t ready.